 WHY IT WORKS

-Ensure integration of climate change and related aspects into every stage of programmatic activities and interventions.
+Ensures integration of climate change resilience into every stage of programmatic activities and interventions.

-Promote women’s participation in mitigation and adaptation efforts; enable their ability to respond to extreme climatic events.
+Promotes women’s participation in mitigation and adaptation efforts, thus enhancing their ability to respond to extreme climatic events.

 Climate vulnerability-specific approach

-Identify approaches to minimising, adapting and responding to localised climate risk and vulnerabilities.
+Identifies approaches to minimising, adapting and responding to localised climate risks and vulnerabilities.